 Hello, dear readers!
 One of the key elements that can majorly impact the overall feel and energy of a song is its tempo.
 The tempo sets the pace and rhythm of how listeners connect with your music.
-Last week, my dedicated voice student, Finnigan Green, struggled with the one of their songs, and it affected their breathing and emotions ~ until we changed the tempo.
+Last week, my dedicated musical theater voice student, Finnigan Green, struggled with the one of their songs.
+Although otherwise a fabulous performance, it affected their breathing and felt a bit rushed ~ until we changed the tempo, and slowed it down a notch.

 In this three-part blog series, we will explore 3 different aspects of a song, and how they can affect the way your song resonates.
 Today's blog will address the issue of tempo.